cksdnfas/ComfyUI-Image-Manager/README.txt

 ## 🚀 Quick Start

+### First Run (Automatic Setup)

+**Important:** On first run, the application will automatically download required dependencies.
+- This requires an internet connection (one-time only)
+- Takes 1-2 minutes depending on your connection speed
+- Dependencies are cached for future runs

+### Windows
+1. Double-click `start.bat`
+2. Wait for automatic dependency installation (first run only)
+3. Server will start automatically after setup
+4. Open your browser to the URL displayed

+### Linux/Mac
+1. Open terminal in this directory
+2. Run: `chmod +x start.sh` (first time only)
+3. Run: `./start.sh`
+4. Wait for automatic dependency installation (first run only)
+5. Open your browser to the URL displayed

+### Offline Usage

+If you need to use this in an offline environment:
+1. Run once with internet connection to download dependencies
+2. After first successful run, no internet is required
+3. The `app/node_modules/` folder contains all required dependencies

 ### Prerequisites (Optional - for WD v3 Tagger feature)

 If you want to use the AI tagging feature, install Python dependencies: